 Many people with PTSD have much lower activity in their endocannabinoid system — the system in your brain that cannabis activates[*].

 Specifically, PTSD lowers anandamide, the “bliss and joy cannabinoid” that your body makes on its own.
 Anandamide improves mood and reduces fear[*], and it lights up many of the same pathways in your brain that THC does.
 People with PTSD have significantly lower levels of anandamide, and decreased cannabinoid activity overall [*].

 Basically, it seems that PTSD can partially turn off your brain’s cannabinoid system.
 Researchers suspect that by activating those cannabinoid pathways with cannabis, patients may find relief from their PTSD symptoms.

 And while there’s still a lot of research to do, the first few human studies on cannabis for PTSD are hopeful.

 CBD in particular shows promise when it comes to PTSD and anxiety[*].
 THC is also promising, but in some people it can worsen anxiety and paranoia, two symptoms of PTSD.

 That said, taking THC and CBD together may give you the best of both worlds.
 CBD can block some of the negative side effects of THC thanks to the Entourage Effect — cannabinoids seem to interact with each other, working together to enhance benefits and avoid downsides.

 If you’re a veteran (or a non-veteran) grappling with PTSD, you may want to talk to a healthcare professional about medical cannabis.
-There’s no one-size-fits-all treatment when it comes to PTSD, but for many veterans, medical cannabis provides relief that’s hard to find elsewhere.
+There’s no one-size-fits-all treatment when it comes to PTSD, but for many veterans, medical cannabis may help to provide relief [*].